Kylsha/easyPlugin/README.md

 └── test_plugin.zip
 ```

 All plugin data will appear in the selected folder.
-All data related to plugin and zip-file itself can be found there.
 According to the type of plugin some parts of code will be different for each option while the mandatory functions remain the same.
 The main python file will be named same like a plugin name written by user.

-As in example, there would be a script file names **_test_plugin.py_**.
+As in example, there would be a script file called `test_plugin.py`.
 This file can be edited and finally replaced in zip-file in order to change a plugin.
 This file contains five funcitons in the end of it:

 ```
     # custom actions, feel free to edit them